Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 For example you might filter an array of products to create an array products with prices less than $10.

-`Array.reduce` converts an array of elemenets into a single value.
-It takes many values and returns an aggregate value.
+`Array.reduce` converts an array of values into a single value.
+It takes many values and returns a single aggregate value.

 For example, you might use reduce to get the total cost of all products in a shopping cart array.